mdedwards/slippery-chicken/app-skeleton/_readme.txt

 Known issues:

+- NB Apple is becoming more and more inventive at crippling apps not downloaded from its App Store.
+If you're using the OSX app and can't get it to run (e.g. you see an error message about a "read-only file system"), open the terminal app and issue the following command, changing /path/to/... to the directory you've put the app:

+  sudo xattr -r -d com.apple.quarantine /path/to/slippery-chicken-OSX.app

 - If the app is in a folder whose name (or parents' names) has spaces it might just hang forever.
 - SBCL spits out loads of (really unhelpful) warnings--just ignore